W-Net-AI/LISP-CV/Readme.md

 path-to-LISP-CV/src/interop.cpp
 ```

-Use any C++ compiler to compile provided files.
+Use any C++ compiler to compile all the above files.
 In example provided I will use GCC:
 ```
 g++ -Wall -shared -fPIC -o <filename>.so <filename>.cpp
 ```

-Then install resulting so-files using your distro's recommended way to install custom libraries.
+Then install resulting so-files manually to a location on your PATH(i.e usr/local/lib in Linux).

 Now you can start your Lisp and load LISP-CV:
 ```